 For the second dardache, we gathered to talk about the current developments in Lebanon, including the ongoing movement towards more anti-migration and anti-refugees sentiments.
 We discussed the recent happenings, including how politicians have phrased their opposition to migrants and refugess, and what consequences this has had and will continue to have in Lebanon.
 Participants also shared input and stories from their different fields of work, and looked at ways to counter hate speech and anti-migration rhethoric, not least as journalists and representatives of NGOs and the media.

 For the third dardache, we invited neuroscinetist Samah Karaki to talk about how the brain processes information, including things like news articles and reports, and how journalists may take this into consideration when reporting on issues.
 We discussed how images and concepts are formed in our brains, and how they inform our ways of action.
 The dardache took part in the middle of a follow-up workshop with participants from the 2019 series of international workshops, so guests included many alumni from Germany and France as well.

-During our fourth session, we will look closer at the seven stories produced as part of our joint Switch Perspective Mashallah News storytelling series Neighbours, where former participants produced articles and videos on the topic of neighbourly relations.
-The dardache will give space for people to talk and reflect on the process of writing and producing, and people will be invited to share their own stories about neighbours.
+During our fourth session, we looked closer at the seven stories produced as part of our joint Switch Perspective-Mashallah News storytelling series Neighbours with articles on the topic of shared living spaces and nearby relations.
+We talked and reflected on the writing and production process, and listened to people’s stories about their own neighbours.